loannaflip/overlay/README.md

 sync-uri = https://github.com/Uniminin/uniminin-overlay.git
 auto-sync = Yes
 ```
-Then run `<superuser> emaint -r uniminin-overlay sync`, Portage should now find and update the repository.
+Then run `<superuser> emerge sync uniminin-overlay`.
+Portage should now find and update the repository.

 ### Layman
 You can also use the Layman tool to add and sync the repository.
 Execute the following:-